This Step: Get a Learner Permit

 - Original, non-expired immigration documents (if you're not a U.S. citizen)

 - Your Social Security number (Non citizens may present a Social Security Denial Letter, Form SSAL 676 instead)

-- If you are younger than 18, a completed Georgia DDS Certificate of Attendance (DS-1); minors not attending school must provide a GED diploma, high school diploma, or proof of enrollment in college; students enrolled in an approved home school program must present a Certificate of Attendance form from the local Board of Education
+- A completed Georgia DDS Certificate of Attendance (DS-1); minors not attending school must provide a GED diploma, high school diploma, or proof of enrollment in college; students enrolled in an approved home school program must present a Certificate of Attendance form from the local Board of Education

 - Proper fees (cash, money order, check, debit/credit card)